 - Mature students: Mature students are defined as those who are 23 years old on or before the 1st January of the year they seek admission.
 Please click here for information.

-- Details of how applicants with Further Education (FETAC) qualifications should apply are also included on the CAO website.
-Further information for FETAC applicants is available here.
+- Details of how applicants with appropriate further education and training (QQI FET/FETAC) awards at Level 5 or Level 6 on the National Framework of Qualifications should apply are also included on the CAO website.
+Further information for QQI FET/FETAC applicants is available here.